On this page

-- Whether the income stream is a capped defined benefit income stream or an account based income stream.
+- Whether any income stream is a capped defined benefit income stream or an account-based income stream.

-The table below summarises how the taxable component of a super death benefit is taxed in common situations:
+The table below summarises how the taxable component of a super death benefit is taxed:

 |Type of death benefit||Age of beneficiary||Age of deceased||Tax on taxable component|